manifoldmarkets/manifold/docs/docs/api.md

                  "initialProb":25}'
 ```

-### `POST /v0/market/[marketId]/add-liquidity`
+### `POST /v0/question/[questionId]/add-liquidity`

-Adds a specified amount of liquidity into the market.
+Adds a specified amount of liquidity into the question.

 - `amount`: Required.
 The amount of liquidity to add, in M$.

-### `POST /v0/market/[marketId]/close`
+### `POST /v0/question/[questionId]/close`

-Closes a market on behalf of the authorized user.
+Closes a question on behalf of the authorized user.

 - `closeTime`: Optional.
-Milliseconds since the epoch to close the market at.
-If not provided, the market will be closed immediately.
+Milliseconds since the epoch to close the question at.
+If not provided, the question will be closed immediately.
 Cannot provide close time in the past.

-### `POST /v0/market/[marketId]/group`
+### `POST /v0/question/[questionId]/group`

-Add or remove a market to/from a group.
+Add or remove a question to/from a group.

 - `groupId`: Required.
 Id of the group.
 Must be admin/moderator/creator of group if curated/private.
-Must be market creator or trustworthyish if group is public.
+Must be question creator or trustworthyish if group is public.
 - `remove`: Optional.
-Set to `true` to remove the market from the group.
+Set to `true` to remove the question from the group.

-### `POST /v0/market/[marketId]/resolve`
+### `POST /v0/question/[questionId]/resolve`

-Resolves a market on behalf of the authorized user.
+Resolves a question on behalf of the authorized user.

 Parameters:

-For binary markets:
+For binary questions:

 - `outcome`: Required.
 One of `YES`, `NO`, `MKT`, or `CANCEL`.
 - `probabilityInt`: Optional.
 The probability to use for `MKT` resolution.

-For free response or multiple choice markets:
+For free response or multiple choice questions:

 - `outcome`: Required.
 One of `MKT`, `CANCEL`, or a `number` indicating the answer index.
 - `resolutions`: An array of `{ answer, pct }` objects to use as the weights for resolving in favor of multiple free response options.
 Can only be set with `MKT` outcome.
 Note that the total weights must add to 100.

-For numeric markets:
+For numeric questions:

 - `outcome`: Required.
 One of `CANCEL`, or a `number` indicating the selected numeric bucket ID.
-- `value`: The value that the market resolves to.
+- `value`: The value that the question resolves to.
 - `probabilityInt`: Required if `value` is present.
 Should be equal to
   - If log scale: `log10(value - min + 1) / log10(max - min + 1)`
   - Otherwise: `(value - min) / (max - min)`